 Do not rely on headlines or app settings.
 Start with the motor label.

-- Find the stamped code Look on the hub shell or drive unit for the engraved model string or rating plate.
+- Find the stamped code: Look on the hub shell or drive unit for the engraved model string or rating plate.
 Almost every legitimate motor includes it.

-- Scan the QR Many motors include a QR sticker that links to the manufacturer’s record for that model.
+- Scan the QR: Many motors include a QR sticker that links to the manufacturer’s record for that model.
 It will confirm the continuous rating, voltage, and related specs.
 This is the kind of record an inspector or insurer would use.

 If a salesperson cannot confirm the continuous rated power in writing, or if the hardware stamp is above your state’s limit, move on to another model.